L S LOWRY PRINTS

 Lowry prints have a tendency to fade and this has a big impact on their value.
 This is primarily as a result of poor quality inks used in the printing process but can also be caused by over exposure to the sun.

-It is the degree of fading which often explains the relative paradox of seeing two ‘identical’ prints make differing sums of money at auction.
+The degree of fading often explains why two seemingly ‘identical’ prints make differing sums of money at auction.
 They may look similar on a computer screen but when seen in the saleroom they may appear very different.

 Receive a free valuation for your L S Lowry Print